Deployment

 Before going live:

-• Set allowed hosts — restrict to your actual domain names
+• Set allowed hostsallowed_hosts=[...], restricted to your domains

 • Add a health check/health endpoint for monitoring

-• Enable HTTPS — via your proxy, cloud platform, or uvicorn’s --ssl-* flags
+• Enable HTTPS — via your proxy, cloud platform, or your ASGI server’s --ssl-* flags; the session cookie is then Secure automatically

-• Set up logging — uvicorn logs requests by default; pipe them to your log aggregator
+• Set up logging — your ASGI server logs requests by default; pipe them to your log aggregator

 • Pin your dependencies — use a lock file or pinned requirements for reproducible deploys